Recent Posts

 The possibilities are ENDLESS!!
 Pick a region, and think of what seasonings accompany their cuisine.
 After that, it’s simply a matter of technique.
 For example, you would learn that sesame seed oil is used to “finish” a dish, rather than as the main oil.
 Scallions are added at the end.
 Fennel seeds, coriander, cumin, and cayenne (if used for an Indian inspired dish) need to be added early on in cooking to release and deepen the flavor.

 I have found that the best way to cook with grass-fed beef and pastured poultry is to learn proper cooking methods and to make a habit of READING RECIPES and EXPERIMENTING.
-Check out these books for more ideas:

 If you have questions on any of these techniques, please leave us a comment!